 CODASYL were still heavily involved, describing many changes to COBOL including inter-program communication and library usage, and the ANSI committee used their work to assist in the development of the next significant version.

-With the various committees chipping away at the underlying language, it probably came as something as a relief when, in 1974, ANSI released COBOL 74.
+With the various committees chipping away at the underlying language, it probably came as something of a relief when, in 1974, ANSI released COBOL 74.
 It was a momentous year.
 Nixon resigned, Stephen King published his debut novel Carrie, and COBOL entered a welcome period of stability.